-In this series, we explore various aspects of workplace diversity and inclusion, including embracing neurodiversity at work, considerations for employers during Ramadan, global gender pay reporting obligations, the challenges faced by women and girls in science, and the benefits and challenges of building a diverse workforce.
+In this series, we explore various aspects of workplace diversity and inclusion.
+This includes recent developments in the US on DEI and their impact both there and abroad in issue one of our Guide to the New World; embracing neurodiversity at work; considerations for employers during Ramadan; global gender pay reporting obligations; the challenges faced by women and girls in science; and the benefits and challenges of building a diverse workforce.

 Global